okohll/abdocs/content/docs/views/calculations/examples.md

 * generates one row per month, from 10 years ago up until this month

 ## Summary
 The functions above highlight just a few of the many possibilities.
-Please feel free to read up on PostgreSQL some more and if you come up with any neat calculations yourself in your everyday work, please do send them to support@agilebase.co.uk and we'll add them to this page.
+Please feel free to read up on PostgreSQL some more and if you come up with any neat calculations yourself in your everyday work, please do send them to support@agilebase.co.uk so we can add them to this page (with credit).